-Dwyer is the VP of Commerce at Dotdash.
-She joined Dotdash in September 2017.
+Dwyer is the SVP of Commerce at Dotdash Meredith.
+She joined Dotdash Meredith in September 2017.

-Before joining Dotdash, Dwyer worked as the senior editor at Health, where she covered the latest fitness and wellness trends and products.
+Before joining Dotdash Meredith, Dwyer worked as the senior editor at Health, where she covered the latest fitness and wellness trends and products.

 Kate is an Editorial Director for The Spruce, MyDomaine, and Treehugger.
 She joined the company in August 2019.

-Before joining Dotdash, she worked at What to Expect where she covered pregnancy products, baby gear, and toddler gear.
+Before joining Dotdash Meredith, she worked at What to Expect where she covered pregnancy products, baby gear, and toddler gear.
 Kate has also worked at lifestyle brands All You and Girls' Life.

 She received her B.A. in English literature from Northwestern University.

-Katherine is a Senior Commerce Editor for The Spruce, The Spruce Pets, The Spruce Crafts, and MyDomaine.
-She joined the company in August 2018.
+Marisa is a Senior Commerce Editor for The Spruce, covering appliances, cleaning, and organization.
+She joined the company in September 2020.

-Lily is an Associate Commerce Editor for The Spruce, The Spruce Pets, and The Spruce Crafts.
+Lily is an Associate Commerce Editor for The Spruce.
 She joined the company in November 2019.

-Before joining Dotdash, she worked at Modern Luxury where she pitched and wrote stories for their different lifestyle titles.
+Before joining Dotdash Meredith, she worked at Modern Luxury where she pitched and wrote stories for their different lifestyle titles.
 Lily has also contributed to a variety of print and digital publications including BOMB Magazine, INDIE Magazine, Huffington Post, and more.

 Lily received a B.A. in English Literature and American Studies from Wesleyan University.

-Julia joined DotDash as Assistant Editor at The Spruce in October 2021.
+Julia joined Dotdash Meredith as Assistant Editor at The Spruce in October 2021.